 “Credible threat of violence” is a knowing and willful statement or course of conduct that would place a reasonable person in fear for their safety, or the safety of their immediate family, and that serves no legitimate purpose.

 FEHA Requirements.
 Under California's Fair Employment and Housing Act (FEHA), which is enforced by the Civil Rights Department, an employer may also be responsible for the acts of non-employees with respect to sexual harassment of employees and other specified persons if the employer or its agents or supervisors knew or should have known of the conduct and fails to take immediate and appropriate corrective action.
 It makes associations potentially liable for the acts of non-employees with respect to harassment activity.

 Anti-Harassment Training.
-Associations with five or more employees must ensure their supervisory employees undergo 2-hour training class and non-supervisory employees 1 hour of training.
+A business with five or more employees must ensure their supervisory employees undergo a 2-hour training class and non-supervisory employees require one hour of training.
 This must be done every two years.
 There is disagreement on whether this applies to boards of directors.